 - Before injecting nadroparin, wash your hands and the area of skin you will inject.
 Only use the injection if the solution appears clear and particle-free.

-- Lie down and gently pinch a fold of skin (usually in the lower abdomen) between your finger and thumb.
+- Lie down or sit comfortably and gently pinch a fold of skin (usually in the lower abdomen) between your finger and thumb.
 Choose alternate places on the lower abdomen for each injection (e.g., right side one day, left side the next day).

 - Push the entire needle vertically into the skin and then press down on the syringe plunger to inject the medication.
 Make sure you are holding the skin the entire time you are injecting the needle and pressing down on the syringe plunger.

 - After giving the injection, remove the needle from the skin.
 Use the safety shield to prevent the needle from injuring others.

 - Use an alcohol swab to apply light pressure to the injection area for several seconds.
 Do not rub the site afterwards.

 - Dispose of the syringe and needle safely (using a sharps container).
 Each syringe is for a single use only.